A white woman with short brown hair is happy that her acne treatment has worked

 Pustules

-A papule will often turn into a pustule within a few days.
+A papule can sometimes turn into a pustule within a few days.
 The main difference between a pustule and a papule is that a pustule will contain pus that’s visible on the surface.
 Much like a papule, a pustule will typically have a red or pink base, although the centre of the bump will be white or yellow in colour.

 Nodules